-The holiday season is the perfect time to get cozy with the parentals and watch a few movies that you'll all enjoy.
-And though you could go out to the theaters, what better way to watch movies than to stream them from home from your joint (more like yours and they pay for it) Netflix account?
-You and your folks may have different tastes in genre when it comes to movies, but that doesn’t mean there is no hope of sharing a good flick.
+Stuck at home with the family?
+Now is a perfect time to get cozy and check out some movies to watch with your parents.
+But what exactly are good choices for movies to watch with parents?
+You and your folks may have different tastes in genre when it comes to movies, but that doesn’t mean there's no hope of sharing a good flick.
 These movies streaming on Netflix that your parents will love will definitely have you and them glued to the screen.

-Rather than spending most of your time scrolling through categories, trying to figure out what movies to suggest for your parents to watch (and, let's face it, ending up in a massive family argument), you can skip straight to one of these.
+Rather than spending most of your time scrolling through categories, trying to figure out what movies to suggest for your parents to watch (and, let's face it, ending up in a massive family argument), you can skip straight to a good movie to watch with parents with no fear of awkward moments or boredom.
 From award-winning films like Mudbound, to independent, foreign films like Aquarius, every movie on this list is a crowd pleaser that has the potential to appeal to everyone.
-There's a lot of time to fill with entertainment over the holidays.
-Fortunately, Netflix is a heaping, endless source of movies that everyone in your family can enjoy.
+There's a lot of time to fill with entertainment right now.
+Fortunately, Netflix is a deep well of movies that everyone in your family can enjoy.
 And hopefully, no one will be bored watching.

 7. The Fundamentals Of Caring

+There are several parenting movies on Netflix, but this original will also be a winner with your parents.
 The Fundamentals of Caring is a comedy starring Paul Rudd as a man attempting to overcome tragedy and divorce by becoming the caretaker for a teenager with muscular dystrophy (Craig Roberts).
-This Netflix original will be a winner with your parents.

 This documentary by filmmaker Ava DuVernay takes a hard look at race and America’s prison-industrial complex, and argues that mass incarceration is essentially an extension of modern day slavery.
 The film is an eye-opener to racial discrepancies the justice system.